People Inquire About Their Interesting "Am I The Jerk?" Stories

 “Everyone sucks here.

-You’re going to get a lot of YTJ judgments, telling you that you sound really insecure and jealous.
-Even the NTJ judgments will call you out.
-Some people will mention that your fiance needs to set boundaries with his ex, but more often people are going to tell you to suck it up because they’re co-parenting and isn’t it so great that they can get along.
+Some people will mention that your fiance needs to set boundaries with his ex, but more often people are going to tell you to******* up because they’re co-parenting and isn’t it so great that they can get along.

 You can’t win for losing here – you will be picked apart in this thread.

 I’m going with ‘everyone sucks here’ only because you sprayed her with the hose maliciously.

 It wasn’t a prank, though I see the point you were trying to make.
 In reality, you were trying to join in their playful, intimate dynamic in an attempt to get them to realize that they are too close to each other.

+Your insecurities are based on your observations and your instincts.
 Your husband and his ex-wife are too close for your comfort.
 Honestly, they sound like they act like they’re still together except they don’t sleep with each other (hopefully).

-They have not differentiated enough, otherwise, your husband would be prioritizing your emotional needs above that of his ex-wife.
+Healthy co-parenting does not require them to be carpooling to their kid’s games together and going out to dinner as a family while excluding you.
 There’s just so much intimacy in what you’ve described in their flirty, pranking relationship, that I’m not sure there’s really room for you.

+Time for some couples counseling, and individual counseling for you.
 This may be the best jerkish thing you’ve ever done if it helps you discover whether there’s really a good foundation for marriage with this man.

 Next time, though, use your words.” puppyfarts99